-The Village Voice was started in 1995 as a newsletter, delivered in the Tideswell area by enthusiastic members of the local community association.
+The Village Voice was started in 1995 as a four-page newsletter, delivered in Tideswell by enthusiastic members of the local community association.
 Tideswell is the Peak District's largest village.

-Down the years, slowly but very surely, an independent The Village Voice has developed into an informative, respected and in-demand monthly.
-The first major step was a change to A5 booklet format and the number of pages started to grow.
-Distribution widened, taking in more villages and filling gaps.
+Down its 25 years, slowly but very surely, an independent The Village Voice has developed into an informative, respected and in-demand monthly.
+The first major step was a change to A5 booklet format and the number of pages started to increase.
+Distribution widened, taking in several more villages.

 The Village Voice today:

 32 pages ~ full colour ~ 4,000 estimated monthly readers ~ around 1,900 print and digital circulation ~ free door-by-door delivery